Dear Parent/Guardian and Athletes,

 - Trouble falling asleep

 Encourage your athlete to be honest with you, his/her coach and your health care provider about his/her symptoms.
 Many young athletes get caught up in the moment and/or feel pressured to return to sports before they are ready.
 It is better to miss practice or meets than the entire season… or risk permanent damage!

 Seeking medical attention on the day of the event is an important first step if you suspect or are told your swimmer has a concussion.
 A qualified health care professional will be able to determine how serious the concussion is and when it is safe for your child to return to sports and other daily activities:

-No athlete may return to training, regardless of sport, until he/she is cleared by a heath care professional with a note specifying clearance.
-Athletes should NEVER return to the pool if they still have ANY symptoms…….in case an athlete returns with a note and then during the practice complains of a headache or other symptoms
+- No athlete may return to training, regardless of sport, until he/she is cleared by a healthcare professional with a note specifying clearance.
+Athletes should NEVER return to the pool if they still have ANY symptoms

 The Dangers of Returning Too Soon